Yashasri-g/ToDoList/README.md

    - Mark tasks as completed or uncompleted
 # Local Storage
 Tasks should be stored locally so that they are retained even if the user closes the browser.

+To have a look at the to do list [click here](https://yashasri-g.github.io/ToDoList/).